-A Humvee with what appears to be a heavily-modified turret from an armored car was spotted cruising through the Libyan town of Wadi al Rabith just south of the capitol of Tripoli over the weekend.
+A Humvee with what appears to be a heavily-modified turret from an armored car was spotted cruising through the Libyan town of Wadi al Rabith just south of the capital of Tripoli back in April 2019.

 The turret appears to be ripped from a French-made Panhard AML-90 armored car that’s capable of firing D921 90 mm explosive shells at targets up to 1,500 meters away.